ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 ```
 {: screen}

-To learn more about the `ibmcloud at session delete` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#session_delete).
+To learn more about the `ibmcloud at session delete` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference?topic=cloud-activity-tracker-at_cli_cloud#session_delete).

-Use `ibmcloud at session help delete` to get help from the command line.
+Use `ibmcloud at session help delete` to get help from the command-line.

-## Step 6: Delete events from Activity Tracker automatically
+## Step 6.
+Delete events from Activity Tracker automatically
 {: #tutorial2_step6}

 You have control of your own event retention in {{site.data.keyword.cloudaccesstrailshort}}.
 You can delete events manually, or you can automate the deletion of events.